opx-infra/gbp-docker/README.md

 [![Build status](https://badge.buildkite.com/2d58b3eebc06566b7235dc063f64108daf73178744be58ec95.svg)](https://buildkite.com/opx/opx-infra-gbp-docker)

-This is the Git repository of the "official" OpenSwitch build and development environments.
-If `python (>= 3.5)` is available in your environment, use `dbp` (directly below) to manage the container lifecycle.
-Otherwise, see further down for the required `docker run` commands.
+gbp-docker is an opinionated Debian development environment in a container.
+A small Python (>= 3.5) script is included to help you manage the container lifecycle.
+Example `docker run` invocations are also included later in this page.

 # dbp

-dbp is used to manage the persistence of the development environment, enabling compiler and dependency caches for faster builds.
+dbp is used to manage the persistence of the development environment, enabling compiler and dependency caches for faster builds. dbp requires Python (>= 3.5).

 ## Installation